DirkFedermann/UsefulDocs/Install LAMP Dev Stack on WSL2 (Ubuntu 22.04).md

 ```
 sudo service mysql start
 ```
 You will be asked to enter the current root password.
 But since it is the first installation, there is none.
-So just press Enter.
+So just press `Enter`.
 The next question is about switching to unix_socket authentication.
-But since the root user is out-of-box already set to that, we can answer that with n.
+But since the root user is out-of-box already set to that, we can answer that with `n`.
 Now you are gonna be asked, if you want to set a root password.
-Press N and then Enter so you don't set a root password.
+Press `N` and then `Enter` so you don't set a root password.
 It can happen, that a package update can break the database system by removing access to the admin account.

-From there you can just accept all other question by pressing Y and Enter .
+From there you can just accept all other question by pressing `Y` and `Enter`.

 Setting up admin Account for MariaDB